emoore29/emoore29.github.io/_posts/2024-10-10-building-an-art-portfolio.md

 #### Configuring Sanity

 I used the `next-sanity` toolkit to mount Sanity Studio to the Next.js application, such that it would be hosted with the Next.js app.
 I configured the base path as `/studio` in `sanity.config.ts`, and using Next.js's App routing, implemented [optional catch-all dynamic routes](https://nextjs.org/docs/pages/building-your-application/routing/dynamic-routes#optional-catch-all-segments) for accessing the various studio pages at `app/(studio)/studio/[[...index]]/page.tsx`.
 This means that the studio will be accessible at https://www.donnapriceart.com/studio/(+ any additional url segments).
 Those additional segments are created as follows.
- &nbsp;
- &nbsp;

 The structure of each section that my client can update are defined in the `/schemas` directory: